DataQualityCommittee/dqc_us_rules/README.md

 ### Development of Rules that are "Ready for Coding":

 When new rules that have been approved for coding are released by the DQC, the rules will be developed on a branch named `next_q#_YY` where the `#` is the quarter, and the `YY` is replaced by the current year.
 All new coding for the proposed rules will target this branch on the root DataQualityCommittee fork.
 Periodically, this branch will be tagged and released on the global pypi index as a release candidate (RC).
-Once final approval for the rules is complete, the RC versions of the library will be removed from the index, the next branch merged into master, and a new major version of the library will be released on the [global pypi index](https://pypi.python.org/simple/dqc-us-rules/).
+Once final approval for the rules is complete, the RC versions of the library will be removed from the index, the next branch wil be merged into master, and a new major version of the library will be released on the [global pypi index](https://pypi.python.org/simple/dqc-us-rules/).

 ### Requirements for a Pull Request (PR):